 Exiled to Motown is a paperback of approximately 300 pages.
 Its unique page dimensions allow for clear, legible text and large-format display of key quotations and photographs.
 It includes a history of the JACL Detroit Chapter and other institutions critical to Japanese American community in Detroit, as well as archival photographs and exclusive interviews illuminating life in Detroit for Japanese Americans.

-In 2019, the JACL Detroit Chapter plans to unveil a traveling exhibit dedicated to telling the story of Japanese Americans in Detroit.
+In 2019, the JACL Detroit Chapter created a traveling exhibit dedicated to telling the story of Japanese Americans in Detroit.
 From Ford’s first employee of Japanese descent to Japanese American resettlement in the Midwest following federal incarceration during World War II, the history of Japanese America in Motown is rich and occurs in often unexpected places.